Command Reference

 diff

 Decrypts the vault and compares its contents to the current .env file.
 Shows added, removed, and changed variables.
+Values are hidden by default for security — use --show-values to reveal them.

 Usage